jfgrtsn/BackboneReferenceApp/README.markdown

 This is an example application, more complex than the many To-Do sample apps out there, but still simple enough for one developer to comprehend.
 I'm putting it out there as a resource.

 This is *not* a finished application that you can drop in place and use as-is.
 You might be able to use it as a kind of boilerplate to jump-start your development, but it's not really done with that in mind.
 And it's not a library you'll want to build on top of.
-Also, the (few) image

 I really mean for it to be primarily a learning resource.
 I learned a *ton* of stuff building it, but I also struggled at times because I couldn't find a resource like this.
 Hopefully I can smooth out the learning curve for someone else.